aaronland/fingerprint/README.md

 ## Features

+As of this writing this documentation contains a mix of screenshots from both the initial `v0.1.0` and current (`v0.2.0` or higher) releases.

+The principal difference is the removal of the "zoom" (or maginifying glass) icon and the addition of the "curve" (or drawing mode) icon in the bottom navigation bar.
+The latter was added to support drawing paths as cubic bezier curves and the former was removed because it never worked (see [issue #1](https://github.com/aaronland/fingerprint/issues/1)) and was taking up space.

+Eventually all the screenshots will be updated to reflect the current state of the user interface but not today.

 ### Paths

 The default drawing mode for paths is `Lines` mode.
 It is possible to toggle between `Lines` and `Curves` mode using "curve" icon to the left of the drawing (or canvas) icon.